bconnolly/jade_wyverns/Scripts/cutscene_scripts/README.md

 python HexConverterNoSpaces.py
 python SceneFormattingScript.py
 ```
+⚠️ Note for macOS/Linux users reading this section:
+These commands use python, which is the default on Windows.
+On macOS/Linux, you should use python3 instead.

 # Setup & Running the Scripts (Linux/Mac)
 No setup or run scripts available yet.
 The linux and mac instructions are untested.